d-morrison/IntroStatActivities/07-inference-2cat.rmd

 * Decisions

-To review these concepts see Chapter 5 in your textbook.
+To review these concepts, see Chapter 5 in your textbook.

 \newpage